manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 When a request is handled, you won't see any further output on the command line though, because we didn't add any `console.log` calls within the `http.createServer` anonymous function parameter.

-At this point, depending on your previous knowledge, you may wonder what we are talking about here: What exactly is HTTP, what is a request and a response, a TCP port and IP address?
+At this point, depending on your previous knowledge, you may wonder what we are talking about here: What exactly is HTTP, what is a request and a response, a TCP port and an IP address?
 In other words: How does the World Wide Web work under the hood?

 If you feel like you lack a solid understanding of these basics, simply continue reading - what follows is a breakout session describing some fundamentals of the Web that are not specific to JavaScript or Node.js.